elixir-circuits/circuits_gpio/README.md

 If you're still intent on optimizing GPIO access, you may be interested in [gpio_twiddler](https://github.com/fhunleth/gpio_twiddler).

-### Can I develop code that uses gpio on my laptop?
+### Can I develop code that uses GPIO on my laptop?

+See whether the "stub" HAL (described above) works for you or could be improved to support your use case.

-You'll need to fake out the hardware.
+The following advice from Elixir/ALE may also be useful: You'll need to fake out the hardware.
 Code to do this depends on what your hardware actually does, but here's one example:

 * http://www.cultivatehq.com/posts/compiling-and-testing-elixir-nerves-on-your-host-machine/

-Please share other examples if you have them.

 ### How do I call Circuits.GPIO from Erlang?

 `Circuits.GPIO` provides an Erlang-friendly binding to simplify calls from Erlang code.
 Instead of prefixing calls with: `'Elixir.Circuits.GPIO':` you may use the binding: `circuits_gpio:`.
 For example: `circuits_gpio:open(5, output)`.